Sri Lanka sketching and painting holiday

-Inspiration will come free and easy with this magical sketching and painting holiday in Sri Lanka, Led by an accomplished watercolour painter, you’ll stay in a lovely little hotel just outside of Bentota on the teardrop-shaped island’s idyllic east coast, in an atmosphere of rural calm.
+Inspiration will come free and easy with this magical sketching and painting holiday in Sri Lanka, Led by an accomplished watercolour painter, you’ll stay in a lovely little hotel just outside of Bentota on the teardrop-shaped island’s idyllic southwest coast, in an atmosphere of rural calm.

 Every day will bring fresh imagery to interest and challenge you – from temple lakes full of floating waterlillies, to a train ride over to the charming, historic streets of Galle.
 There may be boat trips with local fishermen, putting a little extra money into this welcoming community at the same time as providing you with superb views.
 There may be lazy lunches beneath the palms on white-sand beaches.
 There will definitely be a bulging sketchpad in your bag when you return home tanned, refreshed and content.

 Small group trips, which are sociable and supportive, and suitable for all levels of ability, take place in November and February.
 At this time of year the weather is typically lovely and sunny, bringing out the many wonderful colours in the vegetation and making the occasional dip in the sea a must.